 Compression socks or compression stockings serve a variety of purposes such as providing extra support and comfort as well as assisting in recovery and aiding in the prevention of medical symptoms.

-With their wide range of functions, the question the often comes up is when to wear compression socks and how long to wear compression socks.
+With their wide range of functions, the questions that often come up is when is the best time to wear compression socks and how long can you wear compression socks?

 The answer to this question really varies depending on the condition of each individual.
 Find out more about how graduated compression technology works and the right time and duration compression socks should be worn.

 How Compression Socks Work

 Compression socks work to improve the circulating fluids and blood to and from the lower limbs.
 There are many different scenarios that may cause fluid buildup and poor circulation within the legs including medical conditions, overuse or underuse of the lower limbs or physical trauma.
 Whatever the case may be, compression socks help improve circulation which results in a number of benefits.